kata-containers/ci/jobs-builder/README.md

  4. Create the JJB configuration file

-Now you need to create the jjb.conf as explained on [Getting started](#getting-started).
-Use the username and API token created on the previous steps, and don't forget to set the *url* property to `http://localhost:8080`.
+Now you need to create the `jjb.conf` as explained on [Getting started](#getting-started).
+Use the user name and API token created on the previous steps, and don't forget to set the `url` property to `http://localhost:8080`.